 One factor to consider with these racks is that users will need to be able to lift their bikes to use the racks.
 However, there are solutions available, such as the Madrax Bike Boost, which has a pulley system to make it easier to park bicycles on the upper tier.

 The rack elements on the upper level are spring-loaded to assist with lifting the bicycle into the raised storage position.

 As these types of racks are intended for long-term storage, security is a primary concern.
 It’s worth making sure any bike storage system you select has an element built into the rack that allows the bicycle to be locked to it.

 Vertical Bike Storage Racks

-This eliminates the issue of handlebars overlapping and reduces the amount of space needed between each bicycle storage spot.
+When parking bicycles vertically, stagger the heights of every other rack.
+This will eliminate the issue of handlebars overlapping and reduce the amount of space needed between each bicycle storage spot.

 High-density Ground Bike Storage Racks

-The bike room racks we’ve discussed to this point utilize vertical space.
+The bike racks we’ve discussed to this point utilize vertical space.
 But often, ordinances or the restrictions of the intended users may limit these as viable options.